Esri/i3s-spec/profiles/pointclouds/pcsl_README.md

 Specification for the I3S point cloud scene layer format.

+# Pending Items

+Currently as specified, the point cloud scene layer specification has a dependency on LEPCC (Limited Error Point Cloud Compression) algorithm for data compression.
+The LEPPC specification is planned to be released accompanying the publication of this PCL specification.

+However, a requirement has come up to decouple the PCL specification from LEPCC and only offer it as one of many compression algorithms supported by the PCL specification.
+This work is in progress and when complete, the specification will be updated to reflect this fact.

 # Content
 [Point cloud scene layer documentation](docs/documentation.md)

 - ../docs/: The documentation generated from the schema/ schema files for each profile type.
 - examples/: Examples for reference and testing.

 # Version / Releases